rhatchet/DesiPizza/README.md

 Copyright (c) 2016 Swathi Ramakanth Shanbhag, Sarishma Jayasree

 This project is licensed under the "MIT License".
-Please see the file COPYING in this distribution for license terms.
+Please see the file LICENSE in this distribution for license terms.

 This is an open source android application which allows people to order pizza from a specific restaurant.